About cystic fibrosis

 Cystic fibrosis can lead to many long-term problems like poor growth and diabetes.

 Men with cystic fibrosis might be infertile, which means they have trouble having children naturally.

 Although many children with cystic fibrosis now survive well into adulthood, their condition means they might not live as long as other people.

 Diagnosis of cystic fibrosis

-If you have cystic fibrosis in your family, it’s a good idea to have genetic counselling and testing for cystic fibrosis.
+If you have cystic fibrosis in your extended family, it’s a good idea to have genetic counselling and testing for cystic fibrosis.
 People who carry the gene can be identified with a simple blood test.

 If you’re pregnant and there’s a possibility of your child inheriting the gene for cystic fibrosis, you can have further tests during pregnancy to work out whether your child is affected.